YGGverse/Pulsar/README.md

 It's especially useful for [Yggdrasil](https://github.com/yggdrasil-network/yggdrasil-go) users, who wish to host their feeds using plain IPv6 `0200::/7` addresses without domain in `CN` record.
 Build-in server contain this feature implemented from the box.

+For NEX protocol users, here is the [next](https://github.com/YGGverse/next) server solution!

 ### Setup

 * `cd Pulsar` - navigate to the project folder